-Active recruitment for the Early Life Follow-up (ELF) stream of the Hazelwood Health Study finished in November 2016, although we are still happy to accept enrolments for eligible siblings at the family’s request.
-We are pleased to report that we have met our target of enrolling 500 children into the study and hope that a high percentage of these will continue with us on the study’s journey over the next few years!
+Active recruitment for the Early Life Follow-up (ELF) stream of the Hazelwood Health Study finished in November 2016, with 571 families completing entry level questionnaires.
+We hope that a high percentage of the enrolled children will continue with us on the study’s journey over the next few years!

 19 June 2017 – Study participation as simple as monthly survey